mariareedstrom/Phase-2-Project-Margarita-ui/README.md

 ## API & Deployment

-The backend for this project I used json-server.
+For the backend for this project I used json-server.
 On page load, a fetch request is made to retreive all margaritas.
-Further more, POST, PATCH, and DELETE requests pare made to add new, set to favorites, and remove margaritas.
+Further more, POST, PATCH, and DELETE requests are made to add new, set to favorites, and remove margaritas.

 The backend of this project was deployed using Heroku.
 The front end using Netlify.